bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 | getQueryParamValue() | `name` |

 ## Script examples
 To get started using `BODL` data in your integration, consult the following example snippets.
+You can inject the snippets using the [Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager?language=en_US) or the [Scripts API](https://developer.bigcommerce.com/api-reference/b3A6MzU5MDQ5NDk-create-a-script).

 ### Initialize script
 This script extracts storefront data from the Stencil objects available in the front-end environment to construct a standard `BODL` object.